-Most individuals and businesses that pay extra premiums to insure against an otherwise uncovered peril presume their insurance carrier will cover such losses when a catastrophe occurs.
-At the very least, policyholders do not expect that their insurance company will sandbag its denial until $1.8 million in extra expenses from the peril have been incurred.
-A recent case from the Florida Court of Appeals for the Second District, Axis Surplus Insurance Company v.
+Most individuals and businesses that pay for extra insurance coverage asssume that their insurance carrier will cover such losses when a catastrophe occurs.
+At the very least, policyholders do not expect that their insurance company will sandbag them with a tardy denial after incurring an additional $1.8 million of damages.
+A case from the Florida Court of Appeals for the Second District, Axis Surplus Insurance Company v.
 Caribbean Beach Club Association, Inc., N0.
 2D13-1057 (Fla.
-2d DCA June 27, 2014), provides an example of how this type of sandbagging strategy can backfire on the insurance carrier.
+2d DCA June 27, 2014), provides an example of how this type of sandbagging strategy can backfire on the insurance company.

 Caribbean purchased a property damage policy from Axis that covered fire damage, but expressly excluded the increased cost of construction incurred because of enforcement of a law or ordinance by a public entity.
 A separate endorsement for Ordinance or Law Coverage up to $2,500,000 was purchased for an additional premium amount.
 The provision provided: